 The actual material that is used with this GorillaPod rig maintains the durability that has become a staple of the GorillaPod brand.
 There is a combination of stainless steel, aluminum, nylon webbing, TPE and ABS plastic.
 It has to be said that this combination works a treat, as it has to be able to withstand the outdoor elements that come with a mobile rig such as this.
 Will it withstand a cold week left outside in the Arctic or baking in the Sahara?
 Perhaps not.
 But what about exploring Iran?
 Or use it to take pictures of Herat landmarks?
 And the places to visit in Delhi?
 Totally perfect.
 And will it take care of any sort of vlogging for the day?
 Absolutely.

 There are a whole host of different GorillaPod camera holders that can handle cameras of various weights and sizes.
 This rig is specifically meant to be used with phones and smaller cameras, emphasizing the mobility aspects of the actual rig.
-It seems that this rig was specifically targeting those who want to get out into harder to reach areas.
+It seems that this rig was specifically targeting those who want to get out into harder-to-reach areas.
 However, it isn’t as niche as the GorillaPod mobile rig, which only allows for phone attachments.
 Both professional stills photographers and vloggers will be able to get a quality amount of use from this tripod mount.
 This rig allows for 1/4″-20 standard tripod mount, GoPro mount and a Universal flash shoe.

 The sockets of the tripod are made of the aluminum that we mentioned earlier, while the ball has a red anodized coating to improve the strength of the tripod even more.
 It just emphasizes the sheer professionalism that this rig oozes every time it is picked up (which is the only thing being oozed, much to our appreciation).

-One of the parts that makes this tripod so different and so special compared to others are the bonus arms that are able to hold smaller devices (so long as the total weight doesn’t exceed 5 kg).
-The two miniature arms that can make the entire capture that much easier.
+One of the parts that make this tripod so different and so special compared to others is the bonus arms that are able to hold smaller devices (so long as the total weight doesn’t exceed 5 kg).
+The two miniature arms can make the entire capture that much easier.
 Instead of needing a separate device to hold a light right next to your camera, the GorillaPod can do that for you.
 What about a mic so that the sound comes through much more clearly?
 Once again, no extra device (except for the mic itself) is needed.

 The one downside of this GorillaPod tripod rig is that it happens to be a tad expensive for those who are not sure how dedicated they are to the photography deal.
 For someone who simply likes to take pictures, $200 just might be a bit too much.
 On the other hand, for those who are professionals or like to actively indulge in vlogging and other camera activities, this is basically a steal.
 It simply depends on which side of the photography aisle you happen to be on.
 It also comes with a 1-year limited warranty, which allows for some breathing room to make sure that nothing breaks.